Dashgram/sdk-python/README.md

 ) -> bool
 ```

 Track a Telegram event or update.
+This method automatically detects the framework and extracts relevant data.

 **Parameters:**
-- `event` - Telegram event object or dictionary
+- `event` - Telegram event object or dictionary (from any supported framework)
 - `handler_type` - Type of handler (optional if event is a framework object)
 - `suppress_exceptions` - Whether to suppress exceptions (default: True)